-This is a photo of our car during our most recent road trip.
-We are staying in Lake Tahoe for two months and skiing, so we needed a lot of stuff.
+This is a photo of our SUV during a recent road trip.
+We were staying in Lake Tahoe for two months and skiing, so we needed a LOT of stuff.
 Or so we thought.

-- Bring fewer toiletries and makeup.
+Bring fewer toiletries and makeup.
 Those bottles don’t pack and squish well, so get some trial sizes for the road and buy what you need at your destination.